brresnic/crypto-homepage/README.md

 I also did not include icons for each cryptocurrency.
 Instead, I prioritized creating a bubble chart.

-My goal was to fulfill the intent of the prompt, while delivering the best user experience possible, within the time that I had.
+My goal was to fulfill the intent of the prompt, while delivering the best user experience possible, within the time that I had available.

 ## TODOs